mui/material-ui/docs/data/joy/customization/theme-components/theme-components.md

 });
 ```

-## Target specific color scheme

-If you want to switch the values between color schemes, the way to do it without creating new tokens is to use CSS attribute selector.
+## Different styles per mode

+To specify different values than the ones defined in the default theme for each mode (light and dark), use the CSS attribute selector.

-Joy attaches a `data-*` attribute with the current color scheme to the DOM (html by default).
-You can use `theme.getColorSchemeSelector` utility to style the component like this:
+Joy UI attaches a `data-*` attribute with the current color scheme to the DOM (HTML by default).
+You can use the `theme.getColorSchemeSelector` utility to change the component styles.

+The example below illustrate how you'd change the intensity of the `boxShadow` token in the light mode while removing it completely in the dark mode:

 ```js
 extendTheme({